addy90/lgogdownloader/README.md

 **Important**: Set download folder `lgogdownloader --directory=/home/user/downloads --save-config`

-Now you can download your catalogue via `lgogdownloader --download` or set other options.
+Now you can download your catalogue via `lgogdownloader --download` or set other options, like number of download threads, save serial keys, and languages to download.
+See `lgogdownloader --help` for more information on this.

-See `lgogdownloader --help` for more information.
+Tip: Delete unnecessary old files via `lgogdownloader --check-orphans | xargs -i rm "{}"`.